BetterDiscord/docs/docs/plugins/ui/settings/overview.md

 ### Settings Panel

-This is the highest level component, and it acts as the wrapper to all of your settings UI.
+This is the highest level component and acts as the wrapper to all of your settings UI.
 It is a pretty generic component that allows for plenty of customization including custom components.

 ## Usage